RasaHQ/medicare_locator/README.md

 # Rasa Stack starter-pack

 Looked through the [Rasa NLU](http://rasa.com/docs/nlu/) and [Rasa Core](http://rasa.com/docs/core/) documentation and ready to build your first chatbot?
 We have some resources to help you get started!
 This repository contains the foundations of your first custom bot.
-You can improve this assistant by using a really cool training data file which you can find on Rasa Community Forum.
-Go get it before getting started [training data file](https://forum.rasa.com/t/rasa-starter-pack/704)!
+You can improve this assistant by using a really cool [training data file](https://forum.rasa.com/t/rasa-starter-pack/704) which you can find on the Rasa Community Forum.
+Go get it before getting started!

 The initial version of this starter-pack lets you build a simple assistant capable of cheering you up with Chuck Norris jokes.